CHCAA-EDUX/NLP-AU/README.md

 For the sake of convenience, I advise that everyone uses [UCloud](https://cloud.sdu.dk) for development purposes.
 You can then clone this repo and pull any changes that are made on a weekly basis.

-For those of you who do not wish to use UCloud for dev purposes, you are free to use your own machine.
-However, due to time constraints, we won't be providing any technical support if you choose to go this way.
+For those of you who do not wish to use UCloud, you are of course welcome to use your own machine.
+However, due to time constraints, we will not be providing any technical support if you choose to go this way.

 If you _still_ want to use your own machine, make sure to have _at least_ Python 3.7 installed.
 Some of the code developed in the classroom will not be backwards compatible with earlier versions of Python.

 ## Repo structure